MacHu-GWU/mcp_ohmy_sql-project/docs/source/01-Quick-Start/index.rst

 **Problem: "Claude Desktop cannot connect to the MCP server"**

+First, ensure you have the latest version of `uv <https://github.com/astral-sh/uv>`_ installed.
+If you encounter error messages related to ``claude_desktop_config.json``, this typically indicates that the uv command is not properly recognizing your MCP server configuration.

-This is usually a configuration issue.
+Otherwise, this is usually a configuration issue.
 Check these items:

 1. **Verify JSON syntax** - Ensure your :ref:`mcp_ohmy_sql.json <configuration-guide>` file is valid JSON
 2. **Check file paths** - Confirm all paths are absolute and accessible